jusbuckingham/hivfellowship-v3/README.md

 ## 📋 Content Management

-- Edit or extend page content by modifying the JSON files in `/data`.
-- No additional code changes required—pages auto‑render JSON content.
+Edit JSON files in `/data` to update content instantly.
+Changes reflect immediately without redeploying—unless you modify images or code.

 ## 📸 Images & Assets

-- Place images under `public/images` in subfolders matching pages (e.g., `public/images/apply/apply-ss.png`).
-- Use Next.js `<Image>` component for optimized loading.
+Store images under `public/images` in page-specific folders (e.g., `public/images/apply/apply-ss.png`).
+For best performance, use optimized formats like `.webp`.
+Use Next.js `<Image>` for automatic optimization.

 ## 📦 Deployment

-Push to GitHub and Vercel will auto‑deploy the `main` branch.
+Push to `main` and Vercel automatically deploys your site with instant previews on pull requests.
-Configure environment variables in the Vercel dashboard as needed.

 ## 🤝 Contributing

-1. Fork the repo and create a branch:
+1. Fork and create a branch:
    ```bash
    git checkout -b feature/your-feature
    ```